nuejs/www/blog/backstory/index.md

 First, we must recognize that a content-focused website is a whole different beast than a single-page application.
 Secondly, we need to understand that UX development is a whole [different field][brad] from JS development.
 The goals, skillsets, and interests are different.

 Nue is an ambitious attempt to fix the status quo.
 It offers drastically simpler tooling for both JS and UX developers.
-It brings back the [web standards model][standards] and coins it with the latest innovations.
+It brings back the [content-first approach](/blog/introducing-nuemark/) to web development.
 It makes web development enjoyable again.

 Nue is the frontend troublesolver you've been looking for.